Argent77/A7-MiscTweaks/README.md

 - **Dashed:** BG-style selection circle with a dashed border.
 - **Dotted:** BG-style selection circle with a dotted border.
 - **Filled:** Filled BG-style selection circle (discs).
-- **Translucent:** A translucent version of the original selection circle (PSTEE only).
+- **Translucent:** A translucent version of the original selection circle (PST:EE only).

-Preview images of the individual selection circles can be found in the "preview" subfolder of the mod.
+Preview images of the individual selection circles can be found in the "doc/preview" subfolder of the mod.

 ### Breakable cutscenes *(PST:EE only)*